Elizaongwz/DSA4264/technical-report.md

 #### 3.3.3 Interface
 Our interface is designed using a combination of Python, Java, and JavaScript.
 The backend was built entirely in Python, where we exposed it as a REST API using the Flask framework.
 All backend code can be found in `app.py`.
-This backend was then intergrated into our `Spring boot` application, which is written in Java.
-All visualisations were convered into `GeoJSON` format to enable communication between the Flask API and the Java backend, specifically within `BusController.java` and `BusVisualisationService.java`.
+This backend was then integrated into our `Spring boot` application, which is written in Java.
+All visualisations were converted into `GeoJSON` format to enable communication between the Flask API and the Java backend, specifically within `BusController.java` and `BusVisualisationService.java`.
-For the fronten, we used React.js, written in JavaScript to interact iwth the APIs.
+For the frontend, we used React.js, written in JavaScript to interact with the APIs.
 The frontend code resides in `BusRouteSelector.js` and `App.js`.
-Users can interact with the interace via the development server at `http://localhost:3000` once started up.
+Users can interact with the interface via the development server at `http://localhost:3000` once started up.

 Instructions and pre-requisites for starting the interface and be found in our `README.md`.

 ##### API Endpoints

 The table below lists the API endpoints used for interaction between the backend and frontend.
-The endpoints facilitate retrieving and plotting bus routes, propsed bus rotues, modified bus routes, and train lines on the map, along with computing parallelism score and rankings.
+The endpoints facilitate retrieving and plotting bus routes, proposed bus routes, modified bus routes, and train lines on the map, along with computing parallelism score and rankings.

 | Method    | Endpoint          | Request Body  | Response |
 |:------------:|:------------:|:------------:|:------------:|